Canon 6D Mark II vs Leica Q Typ 116

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More heavily discounted: Has been around for much longer (launched in June 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the 6D Mark II emerges as the winner of the contest (13 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 6D Mark II is the clear winner of the match-up (14 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 6D Mark II and the Leica Q Typ 116 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 6D Mark II and the Q Typ 116 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.